exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Field Types

-`Hash` and `PublicKey` types are hexadecimal strings of the appropriate length (64 hex digits, i.e., 32 bytes).
+`Hash` and `PublicKey` types represent SHA-256 hashes and Ed25519 public keys and take 32 bytes.

 `u32` and `u64` are nonnegative integers of appropriate size (32 and 64 bits).

-`BitVec` is a bit vector containing as many elements as there are validators in the system.
+`BitVec` is a bit vector containing as many bits as there are validators in the system.

 ### `RequestPropose`